COVID-19 Reopening Matrix

 • Town halls are resuming their activities.
 Applicants are advised to contact town hall by phone or email to schedule an appointment.

-- Travelers from EU countries.
+- Residents from 'greenlisted' countries.

-- Health, cross-border, transport and seasonal agricultural staff, travelling for professional purposes.
+- Health, cross-border, transport, and seasonal agricultural staff, travelling for professional purposes.

 - Qualified professionals travelling for economically necessary reasons which cannot be postponed.